 On the West Bank, LA-18 is River Road, and connects most of the developed areas.
 LA-3127 is a regional highway over a mile from the river, running behind most of the agricultural fields, while serving as a connection to the high school.
-Bridges in each neighboring Parish allow roadway connections across the Mississippi River (I-310 and LA-3213), while automobiles can cross using the Edgard-Reserve Ferry.
+Roadway connections across the river are made by bridges in each neighboring Parish (I-310 and LA-3213), while automobiles can cross using the Edgard-Reserve Ferry.